Welcome to the 2013 Fall Soccer Season

 Well, we have finally arrived.
-The soccer season begins this Saturday, August 24th.
+The soccer season begins Saturday, September 6th.
 We play at the very West End of Pleasant Valley Fields.

 For those of you who made it to the uniform pick-up, and signed up for a session, you will participate in the session that you signed up for.

 Uniform Note: All the U5 uniforms are the same size.
 If shorts or jerseys are too small, you will need to pin them up – trading in for a different size is not available.

 · Your child must wear shin guards to play.
 This is for their safety and liability reasons

 · Bring your ball.
 Have your name on the ball.
 There will be a lot of balls that look the same out there.

 · Bring water for your child to drink during breaks.
 (Water is the best for hydrating during a workout.
 Sports drinks (Gatorade, etc.) are better for after a workout).